electron/electron/docs/api/touch-bar-popover.md

 #### `touchBarPopover.label`

-A `String` representing the popover's current button text.
+A `string` representing the popover's current button text.
 Changing this value immediately updates the popover in the touch bar.

 #### `touchBarPopover.icon`